latifizadehhabib/Bayesian-Multi-Algorithm-Causal-Network-Inference-BaMANI-/README.md

-Step 2: Generating an Ensemble of Potential Arcs Upload your data file in CSV format, along with blacklist and whitelist files.
-Choose from various structure learning algorithms and proceed with 'Run Discovery'.
-Step 3: Filtering Potential Arcs
-Create a whitelist based on BIC and network complexity, adjusting thresholds as needed.
-The process involves setting arc strength thresholds and removing arcs that create cycles.
 Step 4: Learning the Network Structure
 Utilize both the blacklist and whitelist to refine the network's structure.
 Review the final network for consistency with domain knowledge.